Beckham to release picture book in October

 Lagardere posted a 2.3 percent rise in first-quarter sales in May, driven by the publishing success of the "Fifty Shades" bestsellers and a biography of Sweden international soccer player, Zlatan Ibrahimovic.

-(This version of the story removes the references to autobiography in the headline and throughout the copy.)
+(The story has been filed again to remove references to autobiography in headline and througout the copy.)

 (Reporting by Paul Casciato)